Challenges of Customer Interaction: Understanding the customer

-A Project Manager in IT, though probably not only in IT, faces a number of challenges.
-Get a handful of PMs in a room and make them talk shop and you’re likely to descend into stories of deadlines, crunch, blown-up production servers and any other of a number of factors influencing the job on a day-to-day basis.
+A Project Manager in IT, though probably not only in IT, faces a number of challenges, for example challenges of customer interaction.
+Get a handful of PMs in a room and make them talk shop.
+You’re likely to descend into stories of deadlines, crunch, blown-up production servers and any other of a number of factors influencing the job on a day-to-day basis.
 However, the aspect I’d really like to focus on are the interactions with customer representatives as these often carry a lot of difficulty, and, let’s be honest, are the most common factor generating pressure of all of the ones I’ve mentioned up to this point.

 Customer representatives, regardless of the shape they come from – product owners, marketing managers, even business owners – can be difficult to work with.
 It doesn’t mean that they’re bad or something, but this is simply the way things go.
-These people are usually fully invested in what they’re doing and their livelihoods depend on it, so it is quite natural to expect tension and a little bit of grief once in a while.
+These people are usually fully invested in what they’re doing and their livelihoods depend on it.
+It is quite natural to expect tension and a little bit of grief once in a while.
 No matter how close your relationship with your customers gets, it will have its ups and downs.
-It is pretty hard to determine a starting point for this entire “it will never be perfect” conversation so I’ll circle around some common themes and let’s see if I manage to strike some familiar chords with you guys.
+It is pretty hard to determine a starting point for this entire “it will never be perfect” conversation.
+I’ll circle around some common themes and let’s see if I manage to strike some familiar chords with you guys.

 I need it yesterday!

 What does each project seem to revolve around the most?
 Well, time, of course.
 Some of you will say that money, but, as commonly known, time = money, so my point still stands.
-So I’ve been lucky enough to see projects that were trudging along happily without that much pressure on them, but even those eventually strike the “we need this yesterday” iceberg.
-At this point, whether you, as PM, are used to it or not, you’re likely to feel a fair bit of resentment building up somewhere behind your suddenly aching temples.
+So I’ve been lucky enough to see projects that were trudging along happily without that much pressure on them.
+Rememeber: even those eventually strike the “we need this yesterday” iceberg.
+At this point, you’re likely to feel a fair bit of resentment building up somewhere behind your suddenly aching temples.
 Why couldn’t they come with this sooner? – you ask yourself.
 Surely, this must be something they could have predicted and planned for better? – you ask yourself again.

 In an organisation on a corporate scale, it is likely that some needs arise on short notice and any of them may come from a variety of channels within this organisation.
 If you don’t get the occasional sudden request for a feature, you should probably consider yourself lucky (or check if the dude on the other side is not a bot).